 Cornstarch: A local Midwest grocery chain has it for $1.39 right now.
 If the Tbsp per pound info I got is correct, then the cost for 1 Tbsp is about $.04.

 Water: I am just going to call this $0.00.
 The current approximate cost per gallon in my city is $.002 per gallon :-).

 So – it costs a total of $.33 to make 2 1/2 cups of Glass Cleaner.

-Cost of a popular brand on the market? $3.43 on Amazon – you can check the price here.
+Cost of a popular brand on the market? $3.43 on Amazon.
 I had to do some fancy math to get the cost per ounce, but this is what it costs for 2 1/2 cups (20 oz).
 So you save over 90%!